Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

 Viewpoint

 The Belvedere dei due cannoni (Viewpoint of the two guns) offers a superb view.
 It’s an example of what the island will give you during the walk.
 From this high vantage point, you’ll see in the background, the two promontories of Punta Solchiaro and Punta Pizzaco, that stretch out into the sea like the fingers of a hand.
-Then a long and narrow black sand beach to remind us of the volcanic nature of Procida.
+Then a long and narrow black sand beach reminds us of the volcanic nature of Procida.
 Finally – just below us – the polychromatic charm of Marina della Corricella.
 More on that later.
-And on top of everything, almost under our feet, the yellow and gray dome of the Church of Santa Maria delle Grazie.
+And on top of everything, almost under our feet, the yellow and grey dome of the Church of Santa Maria delle Grazie.

 The old village

-Terra Murata (Walled ground) is the original urban core of the island.
-It’s located on its highest point and thus more easily defensible from the assaults of Saracen pirates who once marauded the coast.
 The original urban structure was deeply changed in the sixteenth century.
-Surrounding walls and the Royal Palace were built, a large area of the hill was leveled to create a square.
+Surrounding walls and the Royal Palace were built, and a large area of the hill was levelled to create a square.
 The Royal Palace has an interesting history.
 It was later converted into a prison.
 The penitentiary remained active until 1988.
 Completely abandoned after its closure, it is now in a state of neglect and decay.
 But the windows overlooking the sea, still closed by heavy iron grates, make it clear what splendid view was offered every day to its guests.
 Almost an accessory punishment to make them regret their lost freedom more.

 All around the square stands what remains of the original village.
 A web of narrow passages overlooked by doors, stairs, windows, and arches.
 Continuing to wander around you’ll come across the convent of Santa Margherita, overlooking the sea.